cyberark/conjur/design/authenticators/authn_jwt/complex_token.md

   "iat": 1516239022,
   "platform":"linux"
   "details": [ # NEW: This is example of nested array in JWT token
-    { "identity":"myapp"}, # NEW: This is example of nested identity in token { "branch":"main"},
+    { "identity": "myapp"}, # NEW: This is example of nested identity in token { "branch": "main"},
     {
-      "subdomains": ["facebook.com","google.com","amazon.com"], # NEW: This is example of listed values "lood_balancers":"ec2-address"
+      "subdomains": ["facebook.com","google.com","amazon.com"], # NEW: This is example of listed values "load_balancers": "ec2-address"
     }
   ]
 }